Continue reading to find out all about the history and recommended uses of the .30 Carbine.

 In addition to hunters, the M1 Carbine is also popular among many police departments and civilian shooters in the United States.
 Especially before the Mini-14 and the AR-15 were readily available to civilians, the M1 Carbine was the most common choice for those who wanted something more powerful than a pistol without carrying a rifle.

-At short range, both FMJ and (most) soft point .30 Carbine ammunition will penetrate through most bullet proof vests rated up to Level IIIA (the highest level of ballistic protection without a ceramic plate) with no problems whatsoever.
+At short range, both FMJ and (most) soft point .30 Carbine ammunition will easily penetrate through most bullet proof vests rated up to Level IIIA (the highest level of ballistic protection without a ceramic plate).
 With this in mind, I’m sure that the .30 Carbine bullets fired by our Soldiers and Marines in Korea were probably penetrating through the thick winter clothing worn by the North Koreans and Chinese with no problems.

 However, the bullets were probably causing significantly less damage than the .30-06 rounds fired by the BAR and M1 Garand.
 Additionally, the thick winter clothing was also probably doing an excellent job of soaking up blood from the bullet wounds and perhaps even slowing down blood loss.
-This, coupled with the poor terminal performance of the .30 Carbine FMJ rounds and the possible drugged state of many of the Communist Soldiers, made them appear to be virtually uninjured by carbine fire to our Soldiers and Marines in the heat of battle.
+This, coupled with the poor terminal performance of the .30 Carbine FMJ rounds, made the Communist Soldiers appear to be virtually uninjured by carbine fire to our Soldiers and Marines in the heat of battle.